Cottage Cheese Chocolate Chip Cookies (Soft and Chewy)

 Gluten-free cottage cheese chocolate chip cookies on a white cutting board with one cookie broken in half.

-Why You’ll Love This Gluten-Free Chocolate Chip Cookie Recipe
+Why This Cottage Cheese Chocolate Chip Cookie Recipe Works

 • Soft and Chewy Texture: These cookies have that perfect soft and chewy bite you’ll love in every single nibble.